RunestoneInteractive/RunestoneServer/pip2/source/Functions/FunctionParameters.rst

    :feedback_a: Yes, you can call a function multiple times by putting the call in a loop.
    :feedback_b: One of the purposes of a function is to allow you to call it more than once.
 Placing it in a loop allows it to executed multiple times as the body of the loop runs multiple times.

-   True or false: A function can be called several times by placing a function call in the body of a loop.
+   True or false: A function can be called several times by placing a function call in the body of a for loop.

 .. mchoicemf:: test_questionfunctions_1_8
    :answer_a: Hello